donundeen/C4/README.md

 -- we'll save this for post-MVP, and ask people to be careful

+- DONE: MVP: set width and height for widget separate from the rest of the CSS, and pass along to embed code.
 - DONE: MVP: A decent menu system for UI.
 -- DONE: using a simple bootstrap menu for now.
 - DONE: MVP: hide all menu in display mode